Joe-Bainbridge/student-ranking/README.md

 The dependency manager pipenv was used for this project.

+To run the example program, run the example_program.py file

 ---

 In this project I used test driven development.
 This means that I wrote the tests before I